Fidasek009/IdeaBot/README.md

 # IdeaBot
-a discord bot for keeping track of our ideas
+a discord bot for keeping track of our ideas and creating projects

 ## How to use
 - You need MySQL running on your server